Institutional Biosafety Committee

 IBC Application Process

 We are excited to announce that the Icahn School of Medicine at Mount Sinai is implementing an online biosafety protocol management application on Friday, May 7, 2021.
-In line with the successful implementation of eIACUC (research animal protocol management application) and RUTH Portal (IRB system), eSafety, the new biosafety protocol management portal is part of the multi-phased plan to enhance and consolidate research operations and administration.
+In line with the successful implementation of eIACUC (research animal protocol management application) and RUTH Portal (IRB protocol management application), eSafety, the new biosafety protocol management portal is part of the multi-phased plan to enhance and consolidate research operations and administration.

 Like eIACUC and RUTH Portal, eSafety is a regulatory compliant and streamlined system provided by Huron Research Enterprise Suite and will provide a similarly simplified biosafety application form and a refined workflow.
 Key features of eSafety are: